Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Student Research Requirements

 Development of research and scholarly activity skills are a vital component of osteopathic education and the future practice of osteopathic medicine.
-All KHSC-KansasCOM students will be required to complete the following activities:
+All KHSU-KansasCOM students will be required to complete the following activities:

 1. Participation in a four-year research educational program consisting of: